DragonSenses/Algorithms/LeetCode/105-construct-binary-tree-from-preorder-and-inorder-traversal/problem.md

 3. Recursively build the left and right subtrees using the corresponding segments of `preorder` and `inorder`.

 This problem tests your understanding of tree traversal and recursive tree construction.
 Efficient solutions typically use a hash map to index `inorder` values for quick lookup.

+# Recursive Approach

+Two key points are:

+1. Preorder traversal follows from root -> left -> Right.
+So we have easy root access with preorder[0]
+2. In order is left -> root -> right.
+Knowing the position of `Root` we can recursively split the entire array into two subtrees.

+We recursively set first element of preorder as root then construct entire tree with left and right usbtrees inorder.